On the Exact Convex Hull of IFS Fractals: On the Cardinality of Vertices

-Some preliminary observations are deduced about the extremal points of polyfractals $F=\langle T_1,\ldots,T_n\rangle$, leading up to the Extremal Theorem at the end of this section.
-These ideas will prove fundamental in upcoming sections.
+Some preliminary observations are made about the extremal points of polyfractals $F=\langle T_1,\ldots,T_n\rangle$ -- i.e. the vertices of their convex hull -- leading up to the Extremal Theorem at the end of this section.
+These ideas will prove to be fundamental in the upcoming sections.

-\begin{dfn} We say that a point $s$ in a compact set $S$ is \textbf{extremal} if it is a vertex of the convex hull $\Conv(S)$ meaning $\nexists s_{1,2}\in S\ (s_1\neq s_2),\ \vl\in(0,1): s=\vl s_1+(1-\vl) s_2$ and call it an \textbf{extremal point} or extremum.
+\begin{dfn} We say that a point $s$ in a compact set $S$ is \textbf{extremal} if it is a vertex of the convex hull $\Conv(S)$, meaning $\nexists s_{1,2}\in S\ (s_1\neq s_2),\ \vl\in(0,1): s=\vl s_1+(1-\vl) s_2$ and call it an \textbf{extremal point}, extremum, or vertex.
 Denote the set of extremal points as $\Ext(S)$.
 We say that an \textbf{address is extremal} in an IFS fractal, if the corresponding fractal point is extremal. \end{dfn}